KATRIN-Experiment/Kassiopeia/docs/_sources/kgeobag_complex.rst.txt

 Complex Shapes in KGeoBag
 *************************

-This section describes the more complicated shapes available in KGeoBag.
-Since as of yet, KGeoBag lacks the ability to perform boolean operations on solids (constructive solid geometry), shapes which cannot be represented as an assembly of basic shapes must be explicitly defined in C++.
-However, to augment the basic shapes, KGeoBag provides some addition complex shapes that are commonly encountered in experimental structures such as vacuum chambers, etc.
+This section describes the more complicated shapes available in *KGeoBag*.
+Since as of yet, *KGeoBag* lacks the ability to perform boolean operations on solids (constructive solid geometry), shapes which cannot be represented as an assembly of basic shapes must be explicitly defined in C++.
+However, to augment the basic shapes, *KGeoBag* provides some additional complex shapes that are commonly encountered in experimental structures such as vacuum chambers, etc.

 Some of the examples in this section make use of the the more advanced features of the XML parser, including loops, conditional statements, and equation evaluation.

 Surfaces
 --------